 The service area includes portions of Allegany and Steuben Counties.
 Allegany County is one of the poorest counties in New York State.
-The service area has historically experienced a decline in the availability of medical and dental services.
-As a rural service area, transportation is a barrier for low-income, aging and disabled persons because of the cost and time involved in travel, limitations in vehicle ownership, and inability to travel independently.
+The service area has historically experienced a decline in the availability of medical and dental services, especially specialty services.
+As a result, accessing healthcare services may require long-distance travel to the major urban areas of Buffalo and Rochester.
+Long-distance travel creates a barrier for low-income, aging and disabled persons through the cost and time involved in travel, limitations in vehicle ownership, and inability to travel independently.
 A large percentage of service area residents, 45.6%, are on public health insurance coverage.
-In addition, Allegany and Steuben Counties include an Amish community.
+In addition, Allegany and Steuben Counties include an Amish community for whom the impact of long-distance travel to urban areas is compounded.